gravitational/teleport/docs/4.2/quickstart.md

 _Note: The `tsh` client always requires the `--proxy` flag_

-You command prompt may not look different, but you are now in a new SSH session which has been authenticated by Teleport!
+Your command prompt may not look different, but you are now in a new SSH session which has been authenticated by Teleport!

 Try a few things to get familiar with recorded sessions: